 After the pregnancy test was complete, the nurse informed me that it was negative.
 I burst into tears of relief, and I had to resist the urge to hug her and cry.
 I told her she had no idea how good that news was.
 I was a complete mess.

-Having gone though this scare, I am seeing the abortion debate from a point of view that is different from many of my friends and family.
+Having gone through this scare, I am seeing the abortion debate from a point of view that is different from many of my friends and family.

 I never talked about this experience before because it WAS so personal and soul-crushing, but now that I am seeing so many people treating one another so cruelly over their stance on abortion rights, I felt the need to tell my side of the story.